liferay/liferay-docs/discover/portal/articles/130-forms/99-ddl/00-intro.markdown

 -   **Data Definitions:** Define a form's fields.
 -   **Dynamic Data Lists:** Display a form based on a data definition.

-You can use a single data definition to create multiple dynamic data lists.
-The data that users enter in such dynamic data lists is kept separate.
+Create one or multiple dynamic data lists from a single data definition.
+The user data entered for each dynamic data list is kept separate, even if the data definition is shared.
 For instance, you could use the example data definition above to create several dynamic data lists, and then place them anywhere you need to get feedback from users.
 Because each dynamic data list's form data is separate, you don't need to worry about trying to figure out which dynamic data list the user comment came from.

-Dynamic data lists are also very flexible.
-You can create them, and data definitions, without writing a single line of code.
-You create data definitions and dynamic data lists in @product@'s UI.
-However, you can format a dynamic data list with
+Dynamic data lists are flexible.
+Creating data definitions and lists doesn't require any coding.
+Create data definitions and dynamic data lists in from the Site Menu's Content &rarr; Dynamic Data Lists application.
+However, additional formatting can be added with [FreeMarker](https://freemarker.apache.org/) templates.
-[FreeMarker](https://freemarker.apache.org/)
-templates if you so choose.
 And you don't have to restrict dynamic data lists to simple input.
-You could create something as complex as an entire data entry system for real estate listings.
+You could create something as complex as an entire data entry system for real estate listings, or any other simple list-based application you can think of.

 This section of articles shows you how to create and use data definitions and dynamic data lists.
 You'll cover these topics: